andrxu/pi/README.md

  node sub.js
 ```

-### Create html page show the messages from MQTT broker
+### Create an html page to show the messages from MQTT broker

 ```html
 <html>